GodotSteam/GodotSteam/docs/signals/friends.md

 !!! function "request_clan_officer_list"
 	Marks the return of a request officer list call.

-	Emits signal in response to function [requestClanOfficerList].
+	Emits signal in response to function [requestClanOfficerList](/functions/friends/#requestclanoffierlist).

 	**Returns:**